 The most significant benefit of a CMA is that you can make transactions from one place without transferring funds between accounts.
 The annual percentage yields of some CMAs are also higher than those of traditional banks.

 The Wealthfront Cash Account is also a viable option if you are looking to open a CMA.
 The Wealthfront account offers free and unlimited transfers, direct income deposits, and a debit card for purchases and withdrawals.

 Betterment Cash Reserve is a popular cash management account with a wide range of savings and checking features.
-Currently, the CMA offers an APY of 4.50% with no minimum balance or monthly fees.
+Currently, the CMA offers an APY with no minimum balance or monthly fees.
 You can also make cash withdrawals from this account, and you can use the Betterment Visa debit card to make payments.